PRESIDENT: SIR ANDREW DAVIS CBE

 The You Tube videos are arranged into sections.
-VW’s output was huge so only a small selection could be made.
-The clips are not always ones that we regard as best but have been used to illustrate the range and diversity of the composer’s output.
-By arranging them into sections we hope that it will be helpful to those who are less familiar with Vaughan Williams’s work.
+Vaughan Williams’s output was huge so only a small selection could be made.
+The clips are not always ones that we necessarily regard as the best, but serve more than adequately to illustrate the range and diversity of the composer’s output.
+By arranging them into sections we hope that it will be helpful to those who are less familiar with the composer’s work.

 A SEA SYMPHONY

 Words by Whitman.
 Completed and first performed in Leeds on VW’s 38th birthday, 12th October, 1910.
 This symphony caused great excitement when it was first heard.
 Seven years in gestation.
 “Big stuff with impertinences”, is how Hubert Parry described it.

 Symphony No 2